-- 1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by 00.00.0000 at the latest.
-The provisions laid down in Chapter IX with regard to the protection of the environment shall be transposed by 00.00.0000. - 2.
+1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by [00.00.0000] at the latest.
+The provisions laid down in Chapter IX with regard to the protection of the environment shall be transposed by [00.00.0000] at the latest.
+They shall forthwith communicate to the Commission the text of those provisions and a correlation table between those provisions and this Directive.

 When Member States adopt these provisions, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
-Member States shall determine how such reference is to be made. - 3.
-Member States shall communicate to the Commission the text of the provisions of national law which they adopt in the field covered by this Directive and a correlation table between those provisions and this Directive.
+Member States shall determine how such reference is to be made.

+2. Member States shall communicate to the Commission the text of the provisions of national law which they adopt in the field covered by this Directive.